websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    - `com.liferay.portal.search.tuning.rankings.web`
    - `com.liferay.portal.search.tuning.synonyms.web`

-If you're a Liferay DXP customer you should use the blacklist feature as described above.
+### Stopping the Modules with Elasticsearch-Only Features

 The App Manager and Gogo shell rely on the `osgi/state` folder to "remember" the state of the bundle.
-If you delete this folder (recommended during patching) the Elasticsearch connector is reinstalled and started automatically.
+If you delete this folder (recommended during [patching Liferay DXP](../../../installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.md)) the Elasticsearch connector is reinstalled and started automatically.
 Liferay CE users can use the blacklist approach or disable the Elasticsearch and search tuning modules in the App Manager or the Gogo shell.

 To disable via App Manager,